Community Impact

 Dogs4Vets

 Dogs4Vets provides service dog training and support for veterans living with PTSD, mobility challenges, and other service‑related disabilities.
-SDSUG supports their work to improve independence, stability, and quality of life for Arizona veterans.
+SDSUG has supported their work to improve independence, stability, and quality of life for Arizona veterans since 2013.

 Focus: Veteran support, service animals, long‑term wellbeing.